stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 Dynamo0.3 API.
 This is because the properties that it makes constant are API specific.

-The LFRic (dynamo0.3) API-specific transformations currently available are given below.
+The LFRic (lfric) API-specific transformations currently available are given below.
 Early transformations include "Dynamo0p3" or "Dynamo" in their name to indicate that these transformations are only valid for this particular API.
 More recent transformations typically include "LFRic" in their name to indicate the same restriction.
 However, more importantly, transformations that are specific to LFRic reside in the LFRic-specific "psyclone.domain/lfric/transformations" directory.
-Note, the early LFRic (dynamo0.3) API-specific transformations have not yet been migrated to this directory.
+Note, the early LFRic (lfric) API-specific transformations have not yet been migrated to this directory.

 .. note:: Only the loop-colouring and OpenMP transformations are currently